 Removing a concrete walkway can be a major undertaking, but with the right equipment and a little know-how, it can be done!

 Note: Even with a large unit, the work is slow and hard; plan on renting the air hammer for at least two days.
-Due to the unaccustomed difficulty of the work (and the fact that the vibration of the air hammer can upset your stomach) DO NOT rent the tool for two consecutive days.
+Due to the unaccustomed difficulty of the work (and the fact that the vibration of the air hammer can upset your stomach or initiate a headache) DO NOT rent the tool for two consecutive days.
 Do one round, relax a few days, then try again.
 If possible, take turns on the air hammer with a friend or friends.